Formal Operational Stage - Piaget's 4th Stage (Examples)

 Deductive Reasoning

-During the Concrete Operational Stage, the child learns how to apply logic to certain situations.
+The child learns to apply logic to certain situations during the Concrete Operational Stage.
 But they are limited to inductive reasoning.
 In the Formal Operational Stage, they start to learn (and learn the limits of) deductive reasoning.

 Inductive reasoning uses observations to make a conclusion.
-Say a student has six teachers throughout their life, and all of them are strict.
+Say a student has six teachers throughout their life, all strict.
 They are likely to conclude that all teachers are strict.
-They may find that later in life, they will change their conclusion, but until they observe a teacher that is not strict, this is the conclusion they will come to.
+They may find that later in life, they will change their conclusion, but until they observe a teacher who is not strict, this is the conclusion they will come to.

 Deductive reasoning works differently.
 It uses facts and lessons to create a conclusion.
 The child will be presented with two facts: